bouncmpe150/python-notes/InstallationGuide.md

 This document describes the steps for installing the necessary software for the CMPE 150 Introduction to Computing course.
 You will need to install the following:

 - python3
 - PyCharm
 - Teaching.Codes plugin

+You can find pdf version of this file [here](InstallationGuide.pdf)

 #### Problems